riyaddecoder/react-audio-play/README.md

 export default App;
 ```
 ## Custom Styling
 You can easily customize the appearance of the audio player by applying your CSS styles to the AudioPlayer component or by overriding the default styles in your project's CSS.
+Check [examples](https://riyaddecoder.github.io/react-audio-play/#styled-examples)

 ## License
 This package is open-source and distributed under the MIT License.
 See the [LICENSE](https://github.com/riyaddecoder/react-audio-play/blob/master/LICENSE) file for details.